Clash of Wills

-Clash of Wills is a computer wargame published in 1985 by Digital Kamp Group for the Atari 8-bit family and Commodore 64.
+Clash of Wills is a computer wargame published in 1985 by Digital Kamp Group for the Atari 8-bit computers and Commodore 64.

 Gameplay

-Clash of Wills is a game in which the war in Europe (1940-1945) is simulated on both the Eastern and Western Fronts.
+Clash of Wills is a game in which the Eastern Front and Western Front of Europe during World War II (1940-1945) is simulated.

 Reception

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "This reviewer has mixed feelings about the product.
 The scope of the simulation is laudable; its execution is not.
 Its failures could well have been corrected with some additional development.
 The designers did not choose to do so, and the net result is a game with a potential for greatness, but a realization of minimal adequacy, at best."